-This year's summer enrollment exceeds the numbers set in 2014 with 11,975 students enrolled.
+This year's record exceeds the numbers set in 2014.

 Texas Tech University set another enrollment record for 2015 summer semester with